iamisaackn/MyProjects/Drawing-House/README.md

 ├── index.css

-├── house_preview.png

 └── README.md

 - `index.html`: Contains the HTML structure of the house design.
 - `index.css`: Contains the CSS styling for the house design.
-- `https://iamisaackn.github.io/Drawing-House/`: Preview image of the house design.
+- `https://iamisaackn.github.io/Drawing-House/`: View image of the house design.
 - `README.md`: Documentation file for the project.

 ## Customization